AljoschaMeyer/bpmux-rel/README.md

+Warning: This spec is not yet updated to the most recent [bpmux changes](https://github.com/AljoschaMeyer/bpmux/commit/fd2eb85f2bff162609363b4037d5f6098cbee82e).
+The update will most likely happen when I actually get to implement this.

 # bpmux/rel

 Specification for providing the [bpmux abstractions](https://github.com/AljoschaMeyer/bpmux) over an ordered, reliable, bidirectional communication channel, such as tcp or unix domain sockets.